 Is it like the real eclipse?

 My family and I watched the eclipse from our house with the eclipse glasses, which my friend and I got from the library.
-I had trouble focusing my eyes through the eclipse glasses, which is what I expected, and I preferred to experience the eclipse through the app instead, which was a lot of fun!
+I had trouble focusing my eyes through the eclipse glasses, which is what I expected.
+I preferred to experience the eclipse through the app instead, which was a lot of fun!

 I loved using this app to watch the eclipse, and appreciate that people with low vision and blindness were able to be included in this awesome experience.
 I hope that science organizations will continue to think of people with visual impairments and find unique ways to make this experience accessible to all.